terencezl/terencezl.github.io/_posts/2023-06-06-a-week-of-pyo3-rust-numpy.md

 ---
 layout: post
-title: A Week of PyO3 + rust-numpy (How to Speed Up Your Data Pipeline X times)
+title: A Week of PyO3 + rust-numpy (How to Speed Up Your Data Pipeline X Times)
 ---

 ![img](/public/imgs/week-of-py03-rust-numpy.png){: style="width: 95%" }